berkowski/python-rpicamera/readme.md

 Usage
 -----

-Basic usage follows :
+Basic usage follows:

-    #.
-Create a camera instance
+    1. Create a camera instance
-    #.
-Set an output format
+    2. Set an output format
-    #.
-Adjust some camera parameters
+    3. Adjust some camera parameters
-    #.
-Capture some data
+    4. Capture some data

 Camera instances are easily created with::